exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 ##### Query Syntax

-Query is a plain JavaScript condition or expression.
+A Query is a plain JavaScript condition or expression.
-Any global and native JavaScript object can be used inside of Query.
+Any global and native JavaScript object can be used inside of a Query.
 You can also use dynamic references to access other fields' values.
-In order to define a reference, referenced field's name should be specified in dependsOnRef attribute.
+In order to define a reference, the referenced field's name should be specified in a `dependsOnRef` attribute.
-Then reference will be accessible in the query using @ or @@ symbol and reference name.
+Then the reference will be accessible in the Query using the `@` or `@@` symbol and reference name.

-###### Using semicolon in DependsOn query
+###### Using Semicolons in DependsOn Queries

-DependsOn query is always treated as a single JavaScript expression, and never as multiple statements in one line.
+DependsOn queries are always treated as a single JavaScript expression and never as multiple statements in one line.
-Semicolon symbols (`;`) within a DependsOn query must be escaped.
+Semicolon symbols (`;`) within a DependsOn Query must be escaped.

-If you add a query via a Java annotation, semicolons will be escaped automatically:
+If you add a Query via a Java annotation, semicolons will be escaped automatically:
 ```java
 class MyComponent {
     @DependsOn(query = "@field === ';'")
     private String field1;
 }
 ```
-However, if you write directly to XML or HTML, you should escape them by hand:
+But if you write directly to XML or HTML, you should escape them by hand:
 ```xml
 <granite:data dependson="@field === '\\;'"></granite:data>
 ```

-If you actually need to execute several JavaScript statements within a DependsOn, you can do this by wrapping them in a function call:
+If you need to actually execute several JavaScript statements within a DependsOn, you can do this by wrapping them in a function call:
 ```java
 class MyComponent {